[ Wikimedia / CC BY-SA 2.0 ]

-In April 2009, González was cast in an episode of the popular crime drama television series Mujeres Asesinas as a supporting character for the second season.
-She starred alongside Mexican actress Susana González in the episode Tere, Desconfiada, playing the teenage antagonist, "Gaby".
+In April 2009, was cast in an episode of the popular crime drama television series Mujeres Asesinas as a supporting character for the second season.
+She starred alongside Mexican actress Susana González in the episode Tere, Desconfiada, playing the teenage antagonist, Gaby.
 González commented that she was informed about the casting call while she was preparing to release her first solo album Contracorriente.

-In early 2010, following the US release of González's debut album, Contracorriente, she announced to fans via Twitter that she had been cast as the lead protagonist in the musical "tween" telenovela Sueña conmigo.
-González played dual roles of "Clara" and Clara's alter-ego "Roxy Pop".
+In 2010, Nickelodeon announced that González would be starring in teen sitcom Sueña conmigo, where he played the characters of Clara Molina and Roxy Pop.
 For the role, González traveled to Buenos Aires to film in April 2010.
-She lived in Buenos Aires for a year, travelling back to Mexico City on breaks during the production of Sueña conmigo.
+She lived in Buenos Aires for a year, travelling back to Mexico City on breaks during the production of the series.
 When filming ended in February 2011, Gonzalez returned to Mexico City.
-The show was produced by Televisa and Nickelodeon Latin America, and aired on July 20, 2010 in Argentina, Mexico, and other Latin American countries.
+The show was produced by Nickelodeon and Televisa, and aired on July 20, 2010 in Latin America and Europe.
 Because of its success in Argentina, the cast performed several concerts in throughout Argentina from March to July 2011.

 In November 2013, she was announced as a cast member for producer Robert Rodriguez's television series, From Dusk till Dawn: The Series.
 González plays Santanico Pandemonium, a role portrayed by Salma Hayek in the original film.
 The role is González's first English-speaking part, and she is also featured prominently on the print advertisements for the series.
 The show is produced by Rodriguez for his cable network El Rey.
 González relocated to Austin, Texas to film the program's first season.
-Following its U.S. debut, the show began available for streaming internationally on Netflix in the UK, Canada, and Latin America.
+Following its U.S. debut, the show began available for streaming internationally on Netflix in England, Canada, Australia, Europe and Latin America.
 On March 26, 2014, the series was renewed for a second season on El Rey.
-On August 12, 2014, she hosted the "MTV Millennial Awards" at the Pepsi Center in Mexico City.
+On August 12, 2014, she hosted the MTV Millennial Awards at the World Trade Center Mexico City in Mexico City.
 In March 2015, González and the cast of From Dusk till Dawn: The Series returned to Austin, Texas to begin filming for the show's second season.

 She appeared as "Darling" in the action film Baby Driver, released in 2017.